Bernstein-Sato polynomial and related invariants for meromorphic functions: Multiplier ideals: analytic construction

 where $\delta^*(s)$ and $\overline{\delta}^*(s)$ denote the respective adjoint operators.
-Since $\lambda' > 1-\lct_0(g)$, the proof of Lemma \ref{Lem:ConvergenceZetaF} implies that the right-hand side of Equation (\ref{eq:aux1}) is uniformly bounded by a positive number depending only on $h$ and $\varphi$.
-Assuming that $\phi$ is a test function with support in $B_r(0)$ and identically 1 in the ball $B_{r'}(0)$,
+Since $c>\lambda' > 1-\lct_0(g)$, the proof of Lemma \ref{Lem:ConvergenceZetaF} implies that the right-hand side of Equation (\ref{eq:aux1}) is uniformly bounded by a positive number depending only on $h$ and $\phi$.
+If we now take $\phi$ as the characteristic function of the ball $B_{r'}(0)$, then